rishikesh312/Math-tracker/README.md

-## Project: `Recognition and Classification of Handwritten Math Symbols`
+Recognition and Classification of Handwritten Math Symbols-Tracker

 # Project Overview